VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   If this removes gaps on the graphs, then it is likely data with timestamps older than `-search.cacheTimestampOffset` is ingested into VictoriaMetrics.
 Make sure that data sources have synchronized time with VictoriaMetrics.

+  If the gaps are related to irregular intervals between samples, then try adjusting `-search.minStalenessInterval` command-line flag to value close to the maximum interval between samples.

 ### Backfilling

 VictoriaMetrics accepts historical data in arbitrary order of time via [any supported ingestion method](#how-to-import-time-series-data).